joepdooper/ivy/README.md

 Open the `.env` file and update it with your email credentials.
 If you've modified the `.env` file, follow these steps:

-1. After logging in, change and submit the email address on the profile page to initiate the email address change process
+1. Upon login, on the profile page, modify and submit your email address to initiate the email change process.
 2. After successfully changing your email address, go to `yourserver.com/admin/logout` to log out (logout icon)
 3. Finally, navigate to `yourserver.com/admin/reset` to initiate the password reset process